 Why Traveling to the Country May Be in the People’s Best Interest

-Travel to Burma is an even more heated topic than usual with the recently extended house arrest of Aung San Suu Kyi (recently released), the Nobel Peace Prize recipient
+Travel to Burma is an still a heated topic with some after the release of Aung San Suu Kyi, the Nobel Peace Prize recipient

-two visits, he’s convinced the good of traveling to Burma outweighs the bad.
+two visits, Canadian journalist Shaughn McArthur, is convinced the good of traveling to Burma outweighs the bad.

 It is a hot day in a small market town nestled in the Shan hills of Northeastern Burma.
 Morning bustle has given way to midday heat, and I am drinking tea and chatting with a vendor outside his stall.

 “Quiet,” he interjects suddenly, cutting my sentence in half, “the walls have ears.”
 Over my shoulder he has spotted a military intelligence officer working his way toward us.
 “They have been

 watching me all week.” he says, “They think I talk too much….”

 Public life in this Southeast Asian country is governed by an atmosphere of intimidation.
 Strictly speaking, it is not safe to discuss politics in Burma, and interaction with foreigners can attract special attention.

 In the words of former U.S. Secretary of State Madeleine Albright, “the Burmese people smile all the time to cover up their fear.”